EduSahara™ Assignment

 Question

 One card is drawn at random from a well shuffled deck of 52 cards.
-What is the probability that the card drawn is a black ace?
+What is the probability that the card drawn is a queen of clubs?

 (i)